Christian Theodore Pedersen: Biography

 Pedersen then returned to the Elvira for whaling and trading in the arctic in 1913.
-In August 1913, the Elvira was frozen in and damaged by ice near Icy Reef west of Demarcation Point on Alaska's arctic coast (east of Kaktovik, Alaska and west of the Canada–US border).
+In August 1913, the Elvira was frozen in and damaged by ice near Icy Reef west of Demarcation Point on Alaska's Arctic coast (east of Kaktovik and west of the Canada–United States border).
 The ship was further damaged by a storm to the point that Pedersen and her crew were forced to abandon her and seek refuge aboard the Belvedere.
 Pedersen and Olaf Swenson of the Belvedere traveled overland by foot and dogsled to Fairbanks to carry news and arrange relief supplies for the crews on the Belvedere.
 Sources differ on whether Pederson was owner as well as captain of the Elvira.

 Pedersen then signed on as captain of the whaling and trading ship Herman for the H. Liebes Company of San Francisco.
 The 1914 voyage of the Herman was the subject of a motion picture by Dr. L. Lawrence, a videotape copy of which is held by the University of Alaska.
 In the course of this voyage, the Herman picked up Captain Robert Bartlett at Emma Harbor, Siberia and transported him to St. Michael, Alaska where Bartlett transmitted to Ottawa the news that the Karluk had been crushed in the ice and the survivors were marooned on Wrangel Island off the northern coast of Siberia.

 Pedersen married May Olive Jordan (5/11/1893-4/22/1982), a Canadian nurse, in 1920.
-Subsequently, she accompanied him on many arctic trips and provided medicines and health services to the natives at their stops.
+Subsequently, she accompanied him on many Arctic trips and provided medicines and health services to the natives at their stops.
 They had one son, Charles.
 Pedersen had several children from previous relationships including sons Ted and Walter who were well-known Alaskans.